 KCH Garden Square aims to provide all clients with an exceptional level of service.
 However, if you have a complaint we would like you to let us know as soon as possible.
 You do not need to involve solicitors to make your complaint, but you are free to do so should you wish.

-Complaints made in writing to Chambers should include the following details to allow us to deal with them as promptly as possible:
+All complaints should be made in writing and the Complainant is required to provide the following in order to allow us to deal with the complaint as promptly as possible:

 • Your name and address;

 • Identity of the person about whom the complaint is made (the Subject);

 • Details of the complaint;